Arrhythmiagamer23/GDPS-2.3-Extension/README.md

 This mod from Remina GDPS was modified and simplified to match the looks of the Geometry Dash Game.

-Here's the features:
-*Classic and Platformer switching triggers - Switches between classic and platformer in the level, but doesn't change the level.
-*

 ### Credits:
 RoadHogStudios: Lead Developer and Modifier of Remina GDPS mod.
 Lil2kki: Remina GDPS mod owner.